 Continue spreading from the center and eating around the edges in a circle.
 This will keep the risotto hot as you enjoy your risotto.

 If you are served large pieces or a whole wedge of lettuce, cut one bite at a time, using the knife provided.

 If the salad is served before or after the main course, use the smaller fork.
-If the salad is considered the main course, use the entrée
+If the salad is considered the main course, use the entree fork (large fork).

 Appetizers: Shish kebab are eaten directly from the skewer only if they are served as an appetizer.